jasp-stats/jaspTTests/inst/help/ttestonesample.md

 #### Descriptive Plots
 - Displays the sample mean (black bullet), the % confidence interval (whiskers), and the value of the test statistic (dashed line).

+##### Raincloud Plots
+- Displays the individual cases (colored dots), box plot, and density of the sample.
+The y-axis represents the dependent variable.
+Within the box plots, the bold black line shows the sample median, the hinges indicate the 25th and 75th quantile, and the whiskers point to 1.5 interquartile ranges beyond the hinges.
+Densities are estimated using a Gaussian kernel and the bandwidth is determined with the 'nrd0' method (Silverman, 1986).

 ### References
 -------
 - Moore, D. S., McCabe, G. P., & Craig, B. A. (2012). *Introduction to the practice of statistics (7th ed.)*.
 New York, NY: W. H. Freeman and Company.
 - Sellke, T., Bayarri, M. J., & Berger, J. O. (2001).
 Calibration of *p* values for testing precise null hypotheses. *The American Statistician, 55*(1), 62-71.
+- Silverman, B. W. (1986). *Density Estimation*.
+London: Chapman and Hall.
 - Whitlock, M. C., & Schluter, D. (2015). *The analysis of biological data (2nd ed.)*.
 Greenwood Village, Colorado: Roberts and Company Publishers.

 ### R-packages